magicleap/developer-portal-docs/docs/guides/unity/getting-started/configure-unity-settings.md

 Select the <kbd>+</kbd> button at the bottom of the list.
 A new entry will appear as New Scoped Registry in the list.

-Enter the following details into the Scooped Registry:
+Enter the following details into the Scoped Registry:

 ```plaintext
 Name : Magic Leap